ijongkim/genial-giraffes/README.md

-# ETAparments
+# Common Ground

-> Find apartments based on time-to-travel to destinations important to you!
+> Find convenient places to meet with others based on travel mode

 ## Team